THE WEEK

 Felix from Guatemala

-And Swathi from Srisailam
+And Mayuri from Srisailam

-Ended up as neighbours
+Ended up as neighbours.

-While Swathi shrank in horror
+While Mayuri shrank in horror.

 But they had to co-exist